Planning an Education & Research Center in the Gobi

 Help us get started on an education & research center in the Gobi

-We’re in the early planning stages of an education and research center at Bayanzag Park in the Gobi Desert, one of Mongolia’s most popular tourist destinations and the first place dinosaur fossils were found in Mongolia.
+We’re in the early planning stages of an education and research center at Bayanzag Park, one of Mongolia’s most popular tourist destinations and home of the Flaming Cliffs, the first place dinosaur fossils were found in Mongolia.

 Our current work includes meeting with government officials, scouting a location, speaking with the local community and gathering information for architecture, sustainability, security and infrastructure of the future facility.
-Your donation right now helps us cover the travel and research costs of getting the project off the ground.
+Thank you to everyone who helped us fund this stage, especially Gerry Ohrstrom and the parliament of Umnugovi Aimag.

 Bayanzag Park protects dinosaur fossils, archaeology & desert ecology

 The Flaming Cliffs are already world-famous among paleontologists and fossil enthusiasts.
 They are part of Bayanzag Park in Omnogovi Aimag, a southern province (aimag) of Mongolia in the Gobi Desert.
 They are a significant tourist attraction and many visitors come from around the world each year to see dinosaur fossils in the field and watch the sunset light up the red sandstone cliffs.
 The magnificent color prompted explorer Roy Chapman Andrews to give the place its English name, The Flaming Cliffs, in 1923.